 All of the bridges here were built using natural materials found in the area.
 Each one was unique and beautiful.
 Pictured below is the bridge over Fire Creek.

 After crossing Fire Creek bridge, we arrived at Fire Creek camp.
 The setting is gorgeous, in a forest of old-growth trees next to the Quinault River.

-The Enchanted Valley is located in the Quinault rainforest on Washington’s Olympic Peninsula.
-This was a three night backpacking trip, with plans to camp near Pony Bridge and Pyrites Creek.
-We later discovered that the mileage and elevation gain for this hike is incorrect after the trail was rerouted in 2013 due to flooding.
-According to a ranger on duty there, the trail was lengthened by 2 miles or more, and the elevation gain to the valley is closer to 4,000 feet overall instead of 1,700 feet.
+In the morning we packed up and hiked what was supposed to be another 5.5 miles to Pyrites Creek but instead it was 7.5 miles.
+We discovered that the info about mileage and elevation gain for this trail is incorrectly listed due to a trail reroute in 2013 after flood damaged.
+According to a ranger on duty, the trail was lengthened by 2 miles or more, and the elevation gain to the valley is closer to 4,000 feet overall instead of 1,700 feet.

 We base camped here for two nights with plans to day hike to the Enchanted Valley.
 This meant that we’d have an 11 mile hike out on our last day instead of the 9 miles we were planning on.

 Mr. Fungus Face

 Pyrites Creek bridge